Research and Scholarship Policy

 Participation in Academic Assessment and Public Engagement

-All research-active faculty are encouraged, in consultation with the relevant Dean of Faculty, to participate in opportunities for academic assessment, such as peer review of academic articles and books, ARC/NHMRC assessments, journal editorials, committees of professional academic peak bodies, academic conference organisation, and the like.
+All research-active faculty are encouraged, in consultation with the relevant Head of School, to participate in opportunities for academic assessment, such as peer review of academic articles and books, ARC/NHMRC assessments, journal editorials, committees of professional academic peak bodies, academic conference organisation, and the like.